Vayishlach: He Kissed Him

 8. Both quotations are from sefaria.org.

-Toledot & Vayishlach: Face to Face
+Toledot & Vayishlach: Wrestlers

 (This week’s Torah portion is Vayeishev (Genesis 37:1-40:23), the beginning of Joseph’s story.
 But before I write about Jacob’s favorite son, I have more to say about Jacob, a.k.a.
-Israel, and who he wrestles with–face to face and alone in last week’s portion, Vayishlach (Genesis 32:4-36:43).)
+Israel, and whom he wrestles with—both face to face and alone—in last week’s portion, Vayishlach (Genesis 32:4-36:43).)

-Jacob spends the first sixty years of his life wrestling—with his brother, with his uncle, with God, and with himself—always maneuvering to steal the privileges he feels unentitled to due to birth or guilt.
+Jacob spends the first sixty years of his life wrestling—with his brother, with his uncle, with God, and with himself—always maneuvering to steal the privileges that he is, or feels, unentitled to.

 Wrestling over a birthright